American Idiot (musical): Australian Tour (2018)

 Following the success of the musical's 2017 run in Brisbane, it returned for a second season in 2018, touring around Australia.
 Performances took place in Sydney, Adelaide, Perth and Melbourne, before returning to Brisbane, and then ending in Darwin.
 The role of St. Jimmy was shared between Australian rock musicians Phil Jamieson (Grinspoon), Sarah McLeod (The Superjesus) and Adalita Srsen (Magic Dirt).

-Rio de Janeiro (TBA)

-A production will open in Rio de Janeiro.
-First announced in 2017, it currently has no release date.

-São Paulo (TBA)

-A production was expected to debut in São Paulo in the second half of 2018.

 Morristown (2019)

 From February 8 through February 17, Encore Theatrical Company presented a limited 6 show engagement; the production was hailed by audiences and critics alike and featured aerial sequences staged by Jason Whicker (aerial choreographer from the original Berkeley Rep production) and On the Fly Productions.

-UK (2019)
+United Kingdom (2019)

 The 10th anniversary tour was planned for the United Kingdom.

 The cast includes Tom Milner as Johnny, Joshua Dowen as Tunny, Samuel Pope as Will, Luke Friend as St. Jimmy, Sam Lavery as Whatsername.
-The tour wrapped on July 14, 2019.